How to Crochet a Prayer Shawl

 A prayer shawl is, quite simply, a shawl that was prayed over while it was being made.
 Additionally, the recipient could wear it while praying.
 You can pray for a specific need for the person, or you can pray for them in general.
 A prayer shawl can be crocheted, knitted, or quilted.
 You can also choose to make prayer blankets (for children, for example).

 You'll want to pick out a soft, thick yarn for your shawl.
 The yarn that I prefer to use is Lion Brand's Homespun Yarn (if you wait until it goes on sale at Joann Fabrics, you can get it for just under $5/skein).
-It comes in a variety of beautiful colors, and your finished product is really cuddly.
+It comes in a variety of beautiful colors, and your finished product will be really cuddly.

 - 3 skeins of Lion Brand Homespun yarn